Introduction to viruses

 Viruses spread in many ways.
 Although many are very specific about which host species or tissue they attack, each species of virus relies on a particular method to copy itself.
 Plant viruses are often spread from plant to plant by insects and other organisms, known as vectors.
 Some viruses of humans and other animals are spread by exposure to infected bodily fluids.
 Viruses such as influenza are spread through the air by droplets of moisture when people cough or sneeze.
 Viruses such as norovirus are transmitted by the faecal–oral route, which involves the contamination of hands, food and water.
 Rotavirus is often spread by direct contact with infected children.
 The human immunodeficiency virus, HIV, is transmitted by bodily fluids transferred during sex.
 Others, such as the dengue virus, are spread by blood-sucking insects.

-Viruses, especially those made of RNA, can mutate rapidly to give rise to new types.
+Viruses, especially those with RNA genes, can mutate rapidly to give rise to new types.
 Hosts may have little protection against such new forms.
 Influenza virus, for example, changes often, so a new vaccine is needed each year.
 Major changes can cause pandemics, as in the 2009 swine influenza that spread to most countries.
 Often, these mutations take place when the virus has first infected other animal hosts.
 Some examples of such "zoonotic" diseases include coronavirus in bats, and influenza in pigs and birds, before those viruses were transferred to humans.

 Viral infections can cause disease in humans, animals and plants.
 In healthy humans and animals, infections are usually eliminated by the immune system, which can provide lifetime immunity to the host for that virus.
 Antibiotics, which work against bacteria, have no impact, but antiviral drugs can treat life-threatening infections.
 Those vaccines that produce lifelong immunity can prevent some infections.